Mathematical methods

 Reading

 I strongly recommend Fabian Essler’s notes and problems for this course from MT2009.
-My lectures cover the same topics, but in a slightly different order and with different mistakes.
+My lectures cover broadly the same topics, but in a different order and with different mistakes.

 Mathematical methods for physics and engineering by Riley, Hobson & Bence covers practically all of the material in this course and – most importantly – offers plenty of exercises.